-The period of medieval England spans from the 5th century to the end of 15th century.
-During the Roman Empire, England was part of one of the Empire's provinces.
+During the Roman Empire, England was one of the Roman Empire's provinces.
 However, with the collapse of the Roman Empire, England grew weak and the economy collapsed.

 For many following centuries, Germanic tribes kept migrating into England which led to settlements and small kingdoms being formed.
 During this period, the Anglo-Saxon aristocracy emerged.